cyristal-gems/cyristal-gems/README.md

 ## 🏆 **Journey Begins**
 *A journey fueled by curiosity and the drive to improve.
 Each challenge is a step forward, every obstacle a chance to refine strategy and resilience.
 Through research, hands-on practice, and continuous learning, skills evolve and experience grows.
 The road ahead is long, but every challenge brings new opportunities to rise and improve.*

-## 🏆 **Journey Begins**
-*A journey fueled by curiosity and the drive to improve.
-Each challenge is a step forward, every obstacle a chance to refine strategy and resilience.
-Through research, hands-on practice, and continuous learning, skills evolve and experience grows.
-The road ahead is long, but every challenge brings new opportunities to rise and improve.*

 **Trainer Progress:**
 ```
 [████░░░░░░]  Level 4 - Strengthening Defensive & Analytical Skills